 The Stanford Institute for Economic Policy Research (SIEPR) has many paid openings throughout the year for undergraduate research assistants.
 Undergraduate RAs work directly with SIEPR faculty on research and data acquisition.
 Undergraduate RAs are hired on a quarterly basis and paid a standard rate of $17.50/hour.

-Due to the type of funding, this program is available only to currently enrolled Stanford undergraduates.
+This program is available only to currently enrolled Stanford undergraduates.
 Positions are posted until filled.
 If you are interested, please apply early.
 Applications are reviewed as they are received.
-For questions about the program, please email email@example.com.
+For questions about the program, please contact firstname.lastname@example.org.

 Faculty Mentor: Muriel Niederle

 Project Description:Many sciences, including economics, are still heavily male-dominated.
 Women are underrepresented at every stage - starting at the undergraduate level.
 The gender gap in STEM among undergraduate students could be due to differences in sensitivity to grades (Goldin, 2015; Horvath et al., 1992; Rask and Tiefenthaler, 2008), role models (Rask and Bailey, 2002; Fairlie et al., 2014; Carrell et al., 2010), competitiveness (Buser et al., 2014), risk-aversion (Booth et al., 2014) and self-confidence (Exley et al., 2018).
 Furthermore, women are significantly less likely to continue in economics after having taken initial Economics courses.
 We attempt to understand why women do not persist in economics.
 We do so in two ways: 1) analyzing undergraduate transcripts from Texas A&M, 2) analyzing the effect of the introduction of "majors" in high-school in Germany using the German micro-census.